Roof Top Tent Or Campervan/Camper? (A Side By Side Comparison)

-2. Don't Breakdown And Rarely Need Repairs

-Roof top tents don’t breakdown or need repairing unlike campervans and in particular older/cheaper campers.
-This can be both costly and annoying- Especially if your camper decides to breakdown on your way to your next destination in the middle of the night and when the weather isn’t quite what you would have wished for!
+Roof top tents don’t breakdown or need repairing, unlike campervans and in particular older/cheaper campers.
+This can be both costly and annoying- especially if your camper decides to breakdown in the middle of the night!
 You also have an annual MOT Test in the UK that you will need to pay for and pass every year to add to the one off repairs that occur.

 3. Cheaper And Easier To Store

-Campervans need storing in a facility if you don’t have the space to keep them on your drive with your other vehicles or on your street, which can add up to quite a large cost over the years.
-Whereas roof tents take up far less room, so you can store them either in your garage, shed or leave them on your vehicle roof all year round if you’d prefer!
+Campervans need storing in a facility if you don’t have the space to keep them on your drive or on your street, which can add up to quite a large cost over the years.
+Whereas roof tents take up less room, so you can store them either in your garage, shed or you could leave them on your vehicle roof all year round if you’d prefer!

 4. Better Views

 The views in your roof top tent are improved due to them being elevated off the ground on top of your vehicle.
-Also with roof tents that have two windows and two doors you get 360 views from wherever you are in the roof top tent, which you don’t experience to the same level with your typical campervan!
+Also with roof tents that have two windows and two doors you get 360 views from wherever you are in the roof top tent, which you don’t experience to the same level with campervans!

 5. No Need To Spend Time And Money On Renovating Them

-Now it says: # Roof Top Tent Or Campervan/Camper?
-(A Side By Side Comparison)